Menstuff® is actively compiling information, books and resources on the issue of on being un-single (married). Short cut https://bit.ly/2RlIE5u

 "Exactly how marriage works its magic remains mysterious," they wrote in their report.

 "Perhaps a strong personal relationship improves mental health and helps the individual to ward off physical illness.
 More research here is certainly needed."

-live longer.
+people live longer.
 "Forget cash.
-It is as clear as day from the data that
+It is as clear as day from

 But a report released Wednesday suggests they may be hurting, not helping, their marriage prospects: These marriages are significantly more likely to end in divorce.